SharkEzz/YeePHP/README.md

 <a name="implemented-methods"></a>
 ### Currently implemented methods

+*This list is temporary, expect more methods to come*

 - [x] Set the color (RGB) of the light
 - [x] Set the light brightness
 - [x] Set the light name